ampl/gsl/doc/specfunc-legendre.rst

    To include or exclude
    the Condon-Shortley phase factor of :math:`(-1)^m`, set the parameter :data:`csphase` to either :math:`-1` or :math:`1` respectively in the :code:`_e` function.
-This factor is included by default.
+This factor is excluded by default.

 .. function:: size_t gsl_sf_legendre_array_n (const size_t lmax)